Vila Halafihi: Bradford Bulls

 Halafihi featured in the pre-season friendlies against Halifax, Sheffield Eagles, Dewsbury, Toronto Wolfpack and Keighley.

 He featured in Round 1 (York City Knights) to Round 2 (London Skolars) then in Round 7 (Coventry Bears).
 He also played in Round 9 (West Wales Raiders) to Round 16 (Newcastle Thunder) then in Round 19 (London Skolars) to Round 20 (Whitehaven R.L.F.C.).
 Vila played in Round 26 (Hemel Stags).
 Halafihi played in the 2018 Challenge Cup in Round 3 (West Wales Raiders) to Round 5 (Warrington).
 He scored against West Wales Raiders (1 try), Hemel Stags (1 try), Whitehaven R.L.F.C.
 (1 try) and London Skolars (1 try).

 Hunslet RLFC

 On 2 November 2018, it was reported that Halafihi had joined Hunslet RLFC.

 Sheffield Eagles

 In October 2021, Halafihi joined Sheffield Eagles on a two-year deal.

+He decided to retire at the end of the 2024 season.

+Halifax Panthers

+On 6 June 2025 it was reported that he had signed for Halifax Panthers in the RFL Championship, reversing his retirement decision.

 Statistics

 Statistics do not include pre-season friendlies.